alberttheprince/rpemotes-reborn/README.md

 # dpemotes
-Emotes / Animations for fiveM with Prop support.
+Emotes / Animations for FiveM with Prop support.

 Installation Instructions:

 add dpemotes to your server.cfg

 start dpemotes

+Optional Add-Ons can be found here: https://github.com/TayMcKenzieNZ/addonsfordpemotes

 Other instructions please check the fivem forum thread